sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 some kind of “model comparison” test, one in which the two “drug-related” contrasts are lumped together for the purpose of the test.
 Sound familiar?
-All we need to do is specify our null model, which in this case would include the ``CBTtherapy`` predictor, and omit both of the drug-related variables, as in :numref:`fig-factorialanova11`\.
+All we need to do is specify our null model, which in this case would include the ``therapyCBT`` predictor, and omit both of the drug-related variables, as in :numref:`fig-factorialanova11`\.

 .. ----------------------------------------------------------------------------